mozilla/MozDef/docs/source/plugins.rst

     class message(object):
         def __init__(self):
+            """
-            '''register our criteria for being passed a message as a list of lower case strings or values to match with an event's dictionary of keys or values set the priority if you have a preference for order of plugins to run.
+            Register our criteria for being passed a message.
+            Registration is either a list of lower case strings or values to match with an event's dictionary of keys or values, or a dict representing a sub-dict of the matching events (eg. `self.registration = {"tags": ["atag"]}` for matching events with the value "atag" in their tags list).
+            Set the priority if you have a preference for plugins run order.
-               0 goes first, 100 is assumed/default if not sent
+            0 goes first, 100 is assumed/default if not sent.
-            '''
+            """
             self.registration = ['sourceipaddress', 'destinationipaddress']
             self.priority = 20